Peckoltia vittata

-Peckoltia vittata is a species of catfish belonging to the subfamily Hypostominae of the family Loricariidae.
+Peckoltia vittata is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is widely distributed in the Amazon basin of South America.

 Description

 P. vittata reaches a maximum total length of 15 cm.
 The distinctive striped patterning sported by the species has led to it being referred to as the candy-striped pleco or the tiger pleco in the aquarium trade, although it may also be referred to by its L-number, which is L-015.

 Males can be distinguished from females by the presence of small teeth-like projections or odontodes along the back half of its body.

 Distribution

 P. vittata is native to South America, where it occurs in the Amazon basin.
 It can be found in the Amazon River itself, in addition to the Tapajós, the Madeira River, the Xingu River, the Uatumã River, the Trombetas River, the Capim River, and the Maranhão River.
 The species has also been reported from the Guaviare River of Colombia, although this is an unconfirmed occurrence.